Assassination: As a tool of insurgents

-Insurgent groups have often employed assassination as a tool to further their causes.
-Assassinations provide several functions for such groups: the removal of specific enemies and as propaganda tools to focus the attention of media and politics on their cause.

 The Irish Republican Army guerrillas in 1919 to 1921 killed many Royal Irish Constabulary Police intelligence officers during the Irish War of Independence.
 Michael Collins set up a special unit, the Squad, for that purpose, which intimidated many policemen into resigning from the force.
 The Squad's activities peaked with the killing of 14 British agents in Dublin on Bloody Sunday in 1920.

 The tactic was used again by the Provisional IRA during the Troubles in Northern Ireland (1969–1998).
 Assassination of unionist politicians and activists was one of a number of methods used in the Provisional IRA campaign 1969–1997.
 The IRA also attempted to assassinate British Prime Minister Margaret Thatcher by bombing the Conservative Party Conference in a Brighton hotel.
 Loyalist paramilitaries retaliated by killing Catholics at random and assassinating Irish nationalist politicians.

 Basque separatists ETA in Spain assassinated many security and political figures since the late 1960s, notably the president of the Francoist government of Spain, Luis Carrero Blanco, 1st Duke of Carrero-Blanco Grandee of Spain, in 1973.
 In the early 1990s, it also began to target academics, journalists and local politicians who publicly disagreed with it.

 The Red Brigades in Italy carried out assassinations of political figures and, to a lesser extent, so did the Red Army Faction in Germany in the 1970s and the 1980s.

 In the Vietnam War, communist insurgents routinely assassinated government officials and individual civilians deemed to offend or rival the revolutionary movement.
 Such attacks, along with widespread military activity by insurgent bands, almost brought the Ngo Dinh Diem regime to collapse before the US intervened.

 Psychology

-A major study about assassination attempts in the US in the second half of the 20th century came to the conclusion that most prospective assassins spend copious amounts of time planning and preparing for their attempts.
-Assassinations are thus rarely "impulsive" actions.
+A major study about assassination attempts in the US in the second half of the 20th century came to the conclusion that 80% of perpetrators spend copious amounts of time planning and preparing for their attempts, and almost all (97%) did so when their attempts were successful.
+Assassinations are thus rarely "impulsive" actions, mainly motivated by the desire to "save the world" (+40% of assassination attempts), to become notorious (38%) or to get killed (22%).

 However, about 25% of the actual attackers were found to be delusional, a figure that rose to 60% with "near-lethal approachers" (people apprehended before reaching their targets).
 That shows that while mental instability plays a role in many modern assassinations, the more delusional attackers are less likely to succeed in their attempts.
 The report also found that around two-thirds of attackers had previously been arrested, not necessarily for related offenses; 44% had a history of serious depression, and 39% had a history of substance abuse.

+The report found that most perpetrators were men (86%) or were unemployed (52%), and almost half of them had some form of college degree (46%) or served in military (42%).
+Women were more likely than men to carry out their attacks before getting arrested.